codersaiful/woo-min-max-quantity-step-control-single/readme.txt

 == Changelog ==

 = 4.4 =
+* Quanity issues on side cart has been solved.
 * Group product ajax cart adding issue has been solved
 * Added new filter hook `wcmmq_default_qty_option` to control default value.
 By default it's hidden now.
 If you want to show, following code to your functions.php file of your child theme.